 - a.
-PCC Phase 1 attendance is required for battalion or brigade level command prior to, or within 4 months after, assuming command.
+PCC Phase 1 attendance is required for battalion or brigade level command prior to, or within 4 months of assuming command.
 TPU officers have the option of attending additional phases that are specific to the branch and/or unit of assignment.
 IAW AR 350-1 (paragraph 3-41b), AGR officers must attend all position and or branch specific phases of the PCC. - b.
 Officers selected for BDE level command who attended the PCC as BN commanders must attend the BDE PCC course. - c.
-The officers' current command of assignment is responsible for scheduling and funding the pay and travel costs of this training.
-If an officer transfers to his/her new assignment prior to attending the PCC, and the unit falls under a different major command, the officer will keep the scheduled class seat but the new command is responsible for funding the pay and travel costs. - d.
-Officers that do not complete PCC Phase 1 within 4 months of assuming command are subject to removal from command.
+The officer's current command of assignment is responsible for scheduling and funding the pay and travel costs of this training.
+If an officer transfers to his/her new assignment prior to attending the PCC, and the unit falls under a different major command, the officer will keep the scheduled class seat, but the new command is responsible for funding the pay and travel costs. - d.
+Officers who do not complete PCC Phase 1 within 4 months of assuming command are subject to removal from command.

-13. Assumption of Command
+13. Assumption of Command.

-- a.
-All assumptions of BDE and BN command must occur between 1 Apr and 31 Dec of each year and will be conducted IAW AR 600-20. - b.
-Slated officers must assume command within the month listed in the slating memoranda or as otherwise approved by the MSC Commander. - c.
+a.
+All assumptions of BDE and BN command must occur between 1 Apr and 31 Dec of each year and will be conducted IAW AR 600-20.

+- b.
+Slated officers must assume command within the month listed in the slating memoranda or as otherwise approved by competent authority. - c.
 Officers must sign assumption of command memoranda within 30 days of assuming command.
 DCS, G1 of MSC, 7th Mission Support Command, or 9th Mission Support Command will maintain a copy at their level for management purposes. - d.
-MSCs, to include 7th and 9th Mission Support Commands, DCS G-1s will forward copies of assumption of command memoranda to the USARC G-1, (AFRC-PRP) (usarmy.usarc.usarc-hq.mbx.ar-g1cmdboards@mail.mil) within 30 days of officer's signature.

-- 14. Promotion.
-AR 135-155 and AR 140-10 governs officers considered and selected by a mandatory promotion selection board while in a command position.
+MSCs, to include 7th and 9th Mission Support Commands, DCS G-1s will forward copies of assumption of command memoranda to the USARC G-1, (AFRC-PRP) (usarmy.usarc.usarc-hq.mbx.ar-g1cmdboards@mail.mil) within 30 days of officer's signature. - 14.
+Promotion.
+AR 135-155 and AR 140-10 govern officers considered and selected by a mandatory promotion selection board while in a command position.
 These officers may: - a.
-Request curtailment for the purpose of promotion (release from command to accept a position at the higher rank). - b.
+Request curtailment for the purpose of promotion (release from command to accept a position at the higher rank).
+Officers will not promote to a higher rank and remain or return in a command position of lower rank. - b.
 Request a delay in promotion to complete the command tenure.
 The approval authority is the Area Commander.
 Area Commanders as defined by Army regulations are Commanders of the following, U.S. Army Europe (7th Mission Support Command), U.S. Army Pacific (9th Mission Support Command and 311th Theater Signal Command), U.S. Army South, U.S. Army Special Operations Command, U.S. Army Reserve Command (USARC TPUs), and Eighth U.S. Army. - c.
 Request to decline the promotion.
 The approval authority for promotion declination requests is the DA DCS, G-1. - 15.
 This process only applies to LTC and COL positions documented as Commander, Commandant or designated AGR Installation Management Command Deputy Commander in the Army's force files.

-USAR COL and LTC Command Boards Cycle
+USAR COL and LTC Command Board Cycle